You are here

 Internal communications and employee engagement in a hybrid working world

 We are all familiar with a whole range of different communications channels we can use to get messages across to our workforce.
-The 2020/21 pandemic has added even more channels to the already bewildering array.
-In fact, it’s probably pushed us forward a good ten years.
+The pandemic added even more channels to the already bewildering array.
+In fact, it probably pushed us forward a good ten years.

 Each of these comms channels has its own uses but, to create a powerful communications strategy, you need to know which channels to use and when.
 We can easily use the most immediate channel to get a message out quickly, without stopping to think about whether it is correctly targeted or whether it will be effective.